-Exterior painting is an effective way to protect your property against harsh exterior elements in Eugene, Oregon, boost curb appeal and avoid costly repairs down the line.
+Exterior painting is an effective way to protect your property against harsh exterior elements in Eugene, Oregon.
+It will also boost curb appeal and help you to avoid costly repairs down the line.
 If you’re planning to sell your property any time soon, adding a fresh coat of paint will instantly increase the value of your property.

 1. Paint Fading